abukimemia/NewsHackerScraper/README.md

 # Building a web scraper using Beautiful Soup python library
 ## Overview
 **Web scraping** is the process of gathering information from the Internet.
 We will implement a python library named [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) to pulling data out of HTML files on a web page.
-In this project we will be scraping a [n ews webpage](https://news.ycombinator.com/news) and outputting the following:
+In this project we will be scraping a [news webpage](https://news.ycombinator.com/news) and outputting the following:
    - A Unique URL link of a news source,
    - the news title,
    - the count of votes it has gathered on the news site.